ehForwarderBot/efb-telegram-slave/README.md

 ## Installation

+Install the latest version from GitHub:
 `pip3 install git+https://github.com/SharzyL/efb-telegram-slave`

+Install from PyPI:
+`pip3 install efb-telegram-slave`

 To make EFB work, you need to configure some master channel and some slave channels.
 For complete usage guide, refer to [EFB user